elastic/mcp-server-elasticsearch/README.md

 | `ES_USERNAME` | Elasticsearch username for basic authentication | No |
 | `ES_PASSWORD` | Elasticsearch password for basic authentication | No |
 | `ES_CA_CERT` | Path to custom CA certificate for Elasticsearch SSL/TLS | No |

-> [!NOTE]
-> You must provide either an API key or both username and password for authentication.

 ### Developing Locally